Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-The large gaps observed at base temperature indicate that there is a superconducting system within either \LPB~or \YPB~ which involves a transition temperature higher than the bulk.
-Indeed, temperature dependence of tunneling spectra of both materials indicate gaps that persist much above the bulk $T_c$.
-Focusing on \YPB, we show in Fig.~\ref{fitsgaps}a a typical set of spectra taken at different temperatures.
-Similar data on \YPB was reported in \cite{Baek2015}.
-Since the location of the coherence peaks is not a good measure of the size of the gap due to the rounded data at all temperatures, some assumptions are required to estimate the gap as a function of temperature.
-In a first approach we assume that ``noise'' interferes with the measurement and thus each spectrum is considered as a standard BCS spectrum taken at an effective temperature higher than the actual sample temperature $T$.
-Such an approach is similar to assuming a an unknown broadening of the spectrum \cite{Dynes1978}.
-The fit to each spectrum yields the gap $\Delta$ and the effective temperature $T_{eff}$.
-Alternatively we can estimate the gap from maximum slope of the spectrum before it turns into the coherence peak (this is similar to using the maximum derivative of the spectrum \cite{Kita1995}).
-Both estimates give a maximum gap of 0.4 to 0.41 meV and the fit to the BCS gap function with $2\Delta/k_BT_c=3.52$ yields a $T_c\approx 2.85$ K.
+The large gaps observed at base temperature indicate that there is a superconducting system in both LuPtBi and YPtBi which involves a transition temperature higher than the bulk.
+Indeed, temperature dependence of tunneling spectra of both materials indicates gaps that persist much above the bulk $T_c$.
+Fig.~\ref{fitsgaps}a shows a typical set of spectra taken on YPtBi at different temperatures.
+To estimate the gap, we fitted the spectra to the Dynes formula \cite{Dynes1978,supp}.
+The temperature was left as a fitting parameter, with a higher effective temperature required to account for the broadening of the spectra.
+Figure \ref{fitsgaps}b shows the extracted gaps plotted against the measured temperature.
+The gap at our base temperature was 0.4 meV.
+Assuming $2\Delta/k_BT_c=3.52$ yields $T_c \approx 2.64$.
+We note that while the spectra taken following the tip-cleaning procedure can be fitted to the Dynes formula, this procedure fails for the spectra taken on the pristine surface, due to the large residual density of states.
+This is consistent with the presence of a thin metallic barrier between the tip and the superconducting layer, as has been observed and modeled for thin metal-supercodnuctor interfaces \cite{Moussy2001}.
+This metallic barrier is then removed by the pulsing procedure.

+The tip cleaning procedure could change the composition on the surface or the lattice structure.
+Indeed, the procedure used in Ref. \cite{Baek2015} generated craters around the pulse location, in which a polycrystalline system was formed.
+The confinement of superconductivity to these craters could result in an increaed gap.
+However, the gaps we observed before and after the tip-cleaning procedure were of similar sizes, suggesting that the cleaning does not induce the larger gaps.
+Furthermore, the topography of our samples following the pulsing procedure did not show craters, and spectra did not systematically vary with the distance from the pulse \cite{supp}.